rm511130/Tanzu-Workshop-TKGI/README.md

 Congratulations, you have completed LAB-9.

-Please update the [Workshop Google Sheet](https://docs.google.com/spreadsheets/d/17AG0H2_zJNXWIP8ZOsXjjlPCPKwhskRTg5bgkRR4maI) with an "x" in the appropriate column.
+Please update the [Workshop Google Sheet](https://docs.google.com/spreadsheets/d/17AG0H2_zJNXWIP8ZOsXjjlPCPKwhskRTg5bgkRR4maI) with an "X" in the appropriate column.

 -----------------------------------------------------